Here are great upper body exercises to do while recovering from a total knee replacement.

 Hold dumbbells (or soup cans) at shoulder level, elbows pointing to floor, palms facing away from you.
 Now, simply push them above your head, straightening your arms.

 Keeping upper arms fixed in place, bend only lower arms so that the weight is behind your head, elbows pointing to ceiling.
 Then straighten arms.
-You can also do this one arm at a time.

 Hold either end of an elastic exercise band and pull in opposite directions.
 Of course, do NOT copy the model’s lower body.
 Do this exercise while seated in a chair.